 🍕🧁What are Pizza Cupcakes?

-They are made with pizza toppings, in the form of a filling (much like a deep dish pizza), encased in a quick and simple pizza dough (because homemade is always the best.)
+They are made with pizza toppings, in the form of a filling (much like deep dish pizzas), encased in a quick and simple pizza dough (because homemade is always the best.)
 Although, you can use store-bought pizza dough if you prefer or are really pressed for time.
 Essentially, these guys are mini pizzas, in the form of a savory cupcake!

 But pizza cupcakes are different than pizza muffins because they are not a muffin!
 These are made with a rolled pizza crust that's molded into a muffin tin and filled with pizza toppings, then topped with cheese.
 Pizza muffins are made with a batter and have the texture of a muffin.

-📖 Variations and Substitutions
+📖 Variations & Substitutions

-Which Pizza Dough to use
+🍕Which Pizza Dough to use?

 - meat: bacon or turkey bacon, ham or pepperoni (or turkey pepperoni) NOTE: *If I'm using bacon, I use the Costco pre-cooked bacon because you can take it out of the freezer in individual pieces, microwave it and it's so much less messy and greasy!